smith-sj/ottr/README.md

 1. run `./installer.sh`
 1. initialize ottr by running `./ottr init`

-Now that ottr is initalized you can run the script using the command `./ottr` from the current working directory
+Now that ottr is initialized you can run the script using the command `./ottr` from the current working directory

 ### Installing ottr